MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   /// Remove an event handler previously added with add_ReceivingServerCertificateError.
   HRESULT remove_ReceivingServerCertificateError([in] EventRegistrationToken token);

-  /// Clears the TLS decision in response to proceeding with TLS certificate errors.
+  /// Clears all cached decisions to proceed with TLS certificate errors from the ReceivingServerCertificateError event in this session.
   HRESULT ClearServerCertificateErrorOverrideCache(
       [in] ICoreWebView2ClearServerCertificateErrorOverrideCacheCompletedHandler*
       handler);